dagger/dagger/CONTRIBUTING.md

 ### Vulnerability in a Dagger binary

 If a vulnerability is reported in the Go stdlib, we'll want to upgrade the version of Go we use to build everything.
-As of this writing, this can be done by changing `golangVersion` in `internal/mage/util/engine.go`.
+As of this writing, this can be done by changing `GolangVersion` in `ci/consts/versions.go`.

 Otherwise, if a vulnerability is reported in a Go dependency, you'll want to track down where the dependency is coming from.